 Blood pressure fluctuates throughout the day and depending when you test it, it may be high, low or within normal limits.
 Some fluctuations are normal, but some are not.
-You should NOT get concerned when your readings go 10 points higher after a good laugh, however a 30 point increase should make you investigate further.
+You should NOT get concerned when your readings go up by 10 points after a good laugh, however a 30 point increase should make you investigate further.
+Why?

 Low blood pressure – the numbers

 If you see numbers such as 115/75 or 112/72, you should know that these numbers are absolutely fine and any doctor should be happy.
-Some people can tolerate lower arterial tension such as 105/65 their entire life without showing any low blood pressure symptoms.
+Some people can tolerate lower numbers such as 105/65 their entire life without showing any low blood pressure symptoms.

 What does low blood pressure mean to your doctor?

 Your doctor does not go by how you feel, but by the numbers he can see.
 Unless he sees numbers such as 90/60 or lower do not expect your doctor be concerned about your low blood pressure symptoms.
 You will receive no treatment for hypotension even if you complain of fatigue and feeling of running out of steam.

 Make sure to keep a log, your doctor is not a psychic!

 Despite all odds there is a way to find a sympathetic ear from your doctor.
 All you need to do is to keep a blood pressure logand present it to him at your appointment time.
 Remember that excitement increases BP reading and you have slim chances proving your low blood pressure symptoms to your doctor with one reading he takes at the time of the visit.